danquah/learning-golang/section-16-pointers.md

 The compiler rejects the code to protect us from a potential bug.
-When `callByPointer` is called, it is passed a _copy_ of `structInstance`, meaning that any mutation done inside the `callByPointer` function is lost.
+When `callByPointer` is called, it is passed a _copy_ of `structInstance`, meaning that any mutation done inside the `takesPointer` method is lost.
 The compiler can see that `callByPointer` references the struct via an interface that explicitly has a receiver that wants a pointer, and thus it refuses the call.

-The compiler will refuse to call the method "by value" as any operations it makes on its dereferenced pointer will get lost as the callByPointer function is operating on a copy of `structInstance`
+The compiler will refuse to call the method "by value" as any operations it makes on its dereferenced pointer will get lost as the callByPointer function is operating on a copy of `structInstance`.
+The compiler _could_ have chosen to just add an `&` for us, but this would have been dangerous as the call would no longer be pass by value and the semantics might have changed.

-Instead we have to do the following
+Instead we have to be explicit about the pointer:
 ```go
 structInstance := myStruct{}
 callByPointer(&structInstance)